When Hope Really Matters

 Why The Christmas Baby Jesus Came

 The Christmas Baby Jesus came on a mission.
-The reasons for it are not just important.
-They are the difference between life and death.
+And the reasons for it are not just important.
+But the difference between life and death.
 Here are three of them.

 The Christmas Baby Jesus Came To Establish A Kingdom

 But it was not an earthly kingdom as most expected.
-And this was confusing and hard for people of that day to understand.
+And this was hard for people of that day to see and understand.
+Because there was no royal reception.
+Expensive pomp and splendor.
+Or Red carpet treatment.

-But rather, a humble birth in a common stable for animals.
-Welcomed on the scene by people in the lowest class of social standing.
-Yet, bathed in the glory of God.
+Instead, the Christmas baby Jesus humbly arrived in a common stable for animals.
+And greeted by shepherds–the lowest class of social standing.
+But bathed in the glory of God.

-For the new kingdom that Jesus established is spiritual.
-And the throne he rules within the human heart.
+For the new kingdom that Jesus established was spiritual.
+And the throne he ruled within the human heart.

 The Christmas Baby Jesus Came To Rescue Us

-Although many people still reject this idea.
+But many people still reject this idea.
 Convinced that we can fix the world.
 And fix ourselves too.
 By simply trying harder.
 Tapping the power within us.
-Following the path of enlightenment to become our true, godlike self.
+And following the path of enlightenment to become our true, godlike self.

 However, Jesus said, “no you can’t.”
 And claimed to be God’s exclusive solution.
-The only way out of sin.
-A gift you merely receive.
+The only solution to sin.
+A gift you receive by invitation.
+By believing and acting on faith.
+And making a choice to follow him.

 The Christmas Baby Jesus Came To Offer Grace